eirikt/default-webapp-vue-vite-vercel/README.md

     ]
 }
 ```
-Here, `vnode` is a plain JavaScript object (a "virtual node") representing a `<div>` HTML element.
+Here, `vnode` is a plain ECMAScript object (a "virtual node") representing a `<div>` HTML element.
 It contains all the information that we need to create the actual HTML/DOM element.
 It also contains more children vnodes, which makes it the root of a VDOM tree.
 A runtime renderer can walk a virtual DOM tree and construct a real DOM tree from it.
-This process is called mount.
+This process is called *mounting*.

 So, at the high level, this is what happens when a Vue component is mounted:
 1. **Compile:** Vue templates are compiled into render functions: functions that return VDOM trees.
    This step can be done either ahead-of-time via a build step, or on-the-fly by using the runtime compiler.

-2. **Mount:** The runtime renderer invokes the render functions, walks the returned virtual DOM tree, and creates actual DOM nodes based on it.
+2. **Mount:** The *runtime renderer* invokes the render functions, walks the returned virtual DOM tree, and creates actual DOM nodes based on it.
    This step is performed as a reactive effect, so it keeps track of all reactive dependencies that were used.

 3. **Patch:** When a dependency used during mount changes, the effect re-runs.